civiform/docs/website/README.md

 The live preview at [localhost:8080](http://localhost:8080) will update automatically as you make and save changes to the files in `website/src`.
 If you make a change that breaks the site (for example, removing a necessary HTML tag), you will see associated errors in your terminal.
 Otherwise, if you see your changes rendered, the build was successful.

-### 4. Commit changes and push to GitHub.
+### 3. Commit changes and push to GitHub.
-Once you are happy with your changes, it is time to commit them to the repository and push them back to GitHub:
+Once you are happy with your changes, it is time to commit them to the repository and push them back to GitHub.
+You can do this in the GitHub Codespaces UI, or in the terminal:
 ```
 git add .
 git commit -m 'Added details on how to get started.'